Police procedural: Early history

 As police procedurals became increasingly popular, they maintained this image of heroic police officers who are willing to bend the rules to save the day, as well as the use of police consultants.
-This would allow Hollywood to form a friendly relationship with law enforcement who are also responsible for granting shooting permits.
+This would allow Hollywood to form a friendly relationship with law enforcement agencies who are also responsible for granting shooting permits.
 This, however, has garnered criticisms.

 Written stories

 French roman policier

-French roman policier (fr) value induction over deduction, synthesis of character over analysis of crime.
+French romans policiers (fr) value induction over deduction, synthesis of character over analysis of crime.